Bridges of Love: Synopsis

 The story follows the lives of two brothers, Gael and Carlos, bound by their promise to support each other, but separated by an unfortunate accident.
 Carlos is adopted by a wealthy architect and developer and grows up in wealth.
 Gael returns to his parents who are poor.
-He grows up to fulfill his dream to build bridges and becomes a successful and sought after engineer.
+He grows up to fulfill his dream of building bridges and becomes a successful and sought after engineer.
 They cross paths as adults but do not recognize each other.
 They will be bridged together by love for the same lady-of-interest—Mia, who is Gael's greatest love, and the woman who completes Carlos' broken heart.